 1981 – Avi Cohen played his 24th and final reds game as we drew 2-2 in a League game at Brighton & Hove Albion.
 David Johnson and Terry McDermott netted our goals, with future red Michael Robinson and Gordon Smith scoring for the Seagulls.

 2006 - Sami Hyypiä made his 57th consecutive European appearance, a club record for an outfield player.
 Unfortunately, we lost 1-0 at SL Benfica in the first leg of our Champions League round of sixteen tie.
 This was the fourth time we had faced the Portuguese side in European competition, more than any other club.
 We set a new European clean sheet club record of 573 minutes before conceding our hundredth goal in the European Cup, when Luisão headed home late on at the Estádio da Luz.
 Of even greater concern was the serious eye injury suffered by Momo Sissoko in an innocuous challenge with Beto, which fortunately only kept him out for a month in the end.

-1991 - Kenny Dalglish announced his intention to resign as reds boss in a board meeting at Anfield.
+1991 - Kenny Dalglish resigned as reds boss in a board meeting at Anfield.
 He had been in charge for nearly six years, leading us to the double in his first season, and a further two League titles, FA Cup, two FA Charity Shields and Screen Sport Super Cup.
 The pressures of management, and his role in counselling players, supporters and the city of Liverpool in the aftermath of the Hillsborough disaster led to him stepping down.